Kaktushose/jda-commands/wiki/docs/interactions/commands.md

 public void onBanMember(CommandEvent event, User user) { ... }
 ```

-Alternatively, you can also use <Member> in the method signature.
+Alternatively, you can also use <net.dv8tion.jda.api.entities.Member> in the method signature.
 However, this only works for
 <InteractionContextType#GUILD>.

 ```java